anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-flask-forms.md

 Be able to add a form to your Flask app and use POST HTTP requests correctly.

 ## Setup
-We'll be continuing to use the [silly dataset](dataset.csv) as an example.
+We'll be continuing to use the [Pokemon dataset](Pokemon.csv) as an example.
 Clone down the Flask Forms Lab repository linked on Moodle.
 If you need the previous two Flask labs for reference, they are here: [Intro to Flask](flask-intro) and [Flask and HTML](flask-html).